seabadger-io/random-textblock/README.md

 * _maxSentences_: maximum number of sentences in the text block.
 Default: 3

 **Control punctuation at the end and mid the sentences:**
 * _terminalPunctuation_: string of characters to be randomly used as punctuation at the end of sentences.
-The more a character appears in the text, the higher the chance it will be used, for example to make dots dominant, use something like '........?!'.
+The more often a character appears in the string, the higher the chance it will be used, for example to make dots dominant, use something like '........?!'.
 Default: '.'
 * _punctuationMin_: if sentence contains at least punctuationMin words, a comma might be added around the middle of the sentence.
 Default: 6, Minimum: 5
 * _punctuationReq_: if sentence contains at least punctuationReq words, a comma will be added around the middle of the sentence.
 Default: 9